Locally Adaptive Spatial Quantile Smoothing: Application to Monitoring Crime Density in Tokyo: Introduction

-The main difficulty in applying the frequentist trend filtering is that uncertainty quantification is not straightforward.
-Moreover, the frequentist formulation includes a tuning parameters in the regularization, but the data-dependent selection of the tuning parameter is not obvious especially under quantile smoothing.
-A natural alternative is employing Bayesian formulation for the trend filtering by introducing priors on trend.
-A simple Bayesian counterpart is a combination of the Gaussian likelihood and Laplace prior distribution for differences between parameters \citep[e.g.][]{roualdes2015bayesian}.
-However, it is well-known that the shrinkage based on Laplace prior often causes over-shrinkage problem due to the tail of Laplace distribution.
-Recently, \cite{faulkner2018locally} proposed a more advanced version of Bayesian trend filtering via shrinkage priors such as horseshoe prior \citep{carvalho2010horseshoe}. \cite{kowal2019dynamic} also considered the Bayesian trend filtering model based on dynamic shrinkage process.
-In spite the effectiveness of the existing Bayesian methods, the existing approach suffers from mainly two problems; 1)The current methods cannot be applied to quantile smoothing.
-2) The current methods only focus on time series data; thereby it cannot handle smoothing of data on general graphs such as spatial data.
+There are some difficulties with these methods.
+The main difficulty in applying frequentist trend filtering is that uncertainty quantification is not straightforward.
+Moreover, the frequentist formulation includes tuning parameters that influence smoothness in the penalty term, but the data-dependent selection of the tuning parameter is not obvious, especially under quantile smoothing.
+While Bayesian methods are capable of mitigating these issues, the existing approach only focuses on time series data; thereby it cannot handle the smoothing of data on general graphs such as spatial data.
+Moreover, most of the studies focused on estimating mean trend under a homogeneous variance structure, and these methods may not work well in data with heterogeneous variance.
+Nevertheless, quantile smoothing for spatial data has not been studied even from a frequentist perspective.